abdellahak/50projects50days-Day5/README.md

 # 50 Projects in 50 Days — HTML/CSS and JavaScript （Day 5）
 ## Day 5 — Rotating Navigation Animation :

-the third project of 50 projects in 50 days challenge
+the fifth project of 50 projects in 50 days challenge

 # Live Demo : <a href="https://abdellahak.github.io/50projects50days-Day5/">Visit link</a>